How to make a wood and resin pendant

 -The more ridges in the bark, the better!!

 -Pick a piece that isn’t too thick.
 About 1″ thick will be the easiest to work with.

 After you pick the perfect slice, its time to measure out your cuts.
 If your mold is 7″ squared then you want the woodcuts to be equal or less than 7″ wide so that it fits into the mold.
 You will notice that I divided mine into four cuts, leaving a square in the middle, this is because I want to get as much use out of the bark as possible.
 The bark adds special details to wood and resin jewelry.

 Now that you have your cuts drawn out, its time to take your wood to the table saw.
 I’m using a Dremel Moto-Saw that I found for about $60.
 Some tips I have for using this particular table saw is to hold the wood firmly to the tabletop and go very slow to get straight cuts.
 I will admit that my cuts are always wavy and curved, but in the end, it really does not make a difference because it will all be sanded down.

 In this step, plan out where you will be placing your wood in your mold.

 There are three things to keep in mind when placing the wood:

--How big you want your pendants
+-How big you want your wood and resin jewelry pendants

 -Whether you want wood on both ends of the pendant